-The Soros Foundation-Kyrgyzstan (SFK) was established in 1993, just a year after Kyrgyzstan emerged as an independent state from the collapse of the Soviet Union.
-In common with the other foundations set up by George Soros across the former Communist world, the new foundation has worked to help Kyrgyzstan with the transition to becoming a more open, democratic society.
+The Soros Foundation-Kyrgyzstan was established in 1993, one year after Kyrgyzstan emerged as an independent state from the collapse of the Soviet Union.
+It closed down in early 2024 following changes in local funding requirements.
+Similar to the other foundations set up by George Soros across the former Soviet Union, the Soros Foundation-Kyrgyzstan worked to help the country transition to a more open, democratic society.

-SFK's early work included funding the modernization and reform of crumbling education and health systems-and seeking to make them more responsive to the needs of individuals.
-The foundation, led by an advisory board of distinguished local figures, quickly developed a reputation for flexibility and innovation in a crowded field of international donors.
+The foundation's early work included funding the modernization and reform of crumbling education and health systems.
+The foundation, led by an advisory board of distinguished local civil society leaders and activists, developed into a grant-making organization based on flexibility and innovation in a crowded field of international donors.

-Over the years, the foundation's work has expanded, and its work ranges from supplying water to rural communities to refining laws on data protection.
-But its overall aims have remained the same as those of the Open Society Foundations network of which it is a part: to promote justice, democratic governance and human rights.
+Over 30 years, the foundation's work ranged from supplying water to rural communities to refining laws on data protection.
+All of this work, however, continued to be guided by the Open Society Foundations' fundamental aims of promoting justice, democratic governance and human rights.

-KYRGYZSTAN: 2020 BUDGET BY THEME

 17% Democratic Practice

 10% Early Childhood & Education

 27% Health & Rights

 17% Human Rights Movements & Institutions

 8% Information & Digital Rights

 11% Journalism

 9% Justice Reform & the Rule of Law